This thread taught me about cold weather winter hanging.

 Subscribed.
 Thanks all.

-NJ Hammock Club Facebook Page - Come join our FB Page!
+NJ Hammock Club Facebook Page - Come join the party!